 All incoming messages, or outgoing replies to these messages within 24-hours, are considered Session messages, and don't need to follow a template.
 A messaging session starts when a user sends your application a message, and lasts for 24 hours from the most recently received message.
 For more info, please see "Templates and Sessions" in Rules and Best Practices for WhatsApp Messaging on Twilio.

-• Customer Care is initiated with an inbound message from an end user.
-When the first message is received from the user, it opens a conversation, in which the business can reply back with Session messages (non-template).
+• Customer Care: initiated with an inbound message from an end user.
+When the first message is received from the user, it opens a conversation, in which the business can reply back with free-form (non-template) messages.
 The conversation will remain open for 24hrs from the last message received from the user.

 • Recipient: The To parameter consisting of whatsapp: followed by the destination WhatsApp user number (using E.164 formatting).